vljlangen/ville-langen-homepage/content/project/yed/index.md

 - If you want all elements to be the same size, select Adapt to Maximum Node
 - Do not select Ignore Width and Ignore Height
 - Press Ok
+- **Note:** If you want this process to apply only to selected items, make sure to choose "Act on Selection Only"

 ![](kuva6.gif)